-In the regulation under review and approval "Waste Management Radioactive, Disused Sealed Sources and Nuclear Fuel Management Spent", disused sealed sources are considered waste radioactive.
+In the regulation in the approval phase "Waste Management Radioactive, Disused Sealed Sources and Nuclear Fuel Management Spent", disused sealed sources are considered waste radioactive.

-An inventory of disused sources and wastes is shown in Annex A stored in facilities of the extinct IBTEN (Center for Research and Nuclear Applications "CIAN") currently belonging to ABEN state operating entity, located in the community of Viacha in the department of La Paz.
+An inventory of disused sources and wastes is shown in Annex A stored in facilities of the extinct IBTEN (Center for Research and Nuclear Applications "CIAN") currently belonging to ABEN located in the community of Viacha in the department of La Paz.